Skip to main content

 Hansini Ramachandran

 Hi!
-I am studying Electrical and Computer Engineering, and I am from Fremont, CA. I will be graduating with the class of 2027.
-I am actively involved in research through CURVE and with IEEE, an organization dedicated to providing academic, professional, and social resources for electrical engineers.
+I am a sophomore studying Electrical and Computer Engineering, and I am from Fremont, CA. I will be graduating with the class of 2027.
+I am involved in research through CURVE and am an active member of IEEE and Makers.
 Outside of engineering, I am also a part of USC Asli Baat.